cis-ds/course-site/content/notes/shiny.markdown

 Run the app with this code as the UI.
 Notice the formatting of the text and understand why it is rendered that way.

+{{% alert note %}}

-> For people who know basic HTML: any named argument you pass to an HTML function becomes an attribute of the HTML element, and any unnamed argument will be a child of the element.
+For people who know basic HTML: any named argument you pass to an HTML function becomes an attribute of the HTML element, and any unnamed argument will be a child of the element.
 That means that you can, for example, create blue text with `div("this is blue", style = "color: blue;")`.

+{{% /alert %}}

 **Exercise:** Experiment with different HTML-wrapper functions inside `fluidPage()`.
 Run the `fluidPage(...)` function in the console and see the HTML that it creates.